sdeevanapalli/BunnyBounce/README.md

     python3 game.py
     ```

-This script will automatically change the directory to the game's location and run the Python script.
-Ensure that you have Python installed on your system before running the game.
+This script will whisk you away to the game's location and launch the Python magic.
+Make sure you have Python installed before diving into the fun!

-## Overview
+## Overview 🎮

-The game involves navigating a rabbit through a grid-based map containing carrots and holes.
-The goal of the game is to collect all the carrots.
+The game unfolds on a grid-based map teeming with carrots and treacherous holes.

-## How to Play
+## How to Play 🕹️

 1. **Setup**: Upon launching the game, you will be prompted to enter the width and height of the game grid, as well as the number of carrots and holes to be placed randomly on the map.